yopham/cordova-diagnostic-plugin/README.md

 ### switchToNotificationSettings()

-Platforms: Android
+Platforms: Android & iOS

 Open notification settings for your app

-On Android versions lower than O, this will open the same page as `switchToSettings()`.
+On Android versions lower than O and on iOS versions lower than 15.4, this will open the same page as `switchToSettings()`.

     cordova.plugins.diagnostic.switchToNotificationSettings();